GDGoC-UINJKT/WC-FE-25/readme.md

 ## Main Topics 📌
 ![Main Topics](https://skillicons.dev/icons?i=html,css,js,github,netlify,vercel,nodejs,tailwindcss,bootstrap)

-- Topic 2
-- Topic 3
-(List the main points covered in the class)

 ---

 ## Notes 📝
 Important notes, tips, or useful reference links from this session.
--

 ---

 Thank you for joining the class!
 Don’t forget to keep your branch updated with the latest materials.